 Many Minnesotans remember Friday fish fry with parents or grandparents at the local VFW or American Legion.
 Though fish fries are commonly associated with the Lenten season, Rochester restaurants offer multiple fish fry options throughout the year.

 Since its charter in 1921, the Rochester American Legion has welcomed all branches of the military.
-Now they welcome everyone to try their popular all-you-can-eat fish fry every Friday.
+Now they welcome everyone to try their popular fish and shrimp fry every Friday.

 "There is no need to be a member to attend our down-to-earth, family-oriented fish fry," said Tony Loecher, office manager.

-Your meal includes baked or fried fish, potato, veggies, slaw and bread, all in a welcoming environment.
+Your meal includes baked or fried fish or shrimp, potato, veggies, slaw and bread, all in a welcoming environment.
 Enjoy a mainstay of fish in Rochester and thank our servicemen and servicewomen while you are there.

 Brothers Bar and Grill's Friday fish fry is an all-day event all year long.
 Choose two or three generous pieces of broiled or hand-battered haddock.
 Slaw and choice of regular, seasoned or waffle fries are included.
 "Go for the seasoned--you won't be disappointed," said one happy customer.
 A local favorite, Brothers Bar and Brill also serves up some of Rochester's best breakfasts.